 Fees for part-time students are charged on a pro-rata basis related to the number of credits taken per year.

 Law LPC and LLM combined

-Full-time research degree fees for Home/EU students are set in line with UK Research & Innovation guidance (2021/22: £4,500).
+Full-time research degree fees for Home and distance learning students are set in line with UK Research & Innovation guidance (2021/22: £4,500).
 A pro-rata fee is charged to part-time students.

-If you've previously completed a Staffordshire University undergraduate or postgraduate taught degree (excluding HND and foundation degrees) and are enrolling onto an eligible postgraduate programme at the University, you may be entitled to a discount of up to 25% off your course fees (terms apply).
+If you've previously completed a Staffordshire University undergraduate or postgraduate taught degree (excluding HND and foundation degrees) and are enrolling onto an eligible postgraduate programme at the University, you may be entitled to a discount off your course fees (terms apply).